yipkeikwok/hello-world/README.md

 # hello-world
-a short description of yipkeikwok/hello-world
+Here is a short description of yipkeikwok/hello-world

-Kwok the Humble Servant
+Kwok the Servant
-There are about 2 trillions way that I NEED to improve myself.
+There are over 2 trillions way that I NEED to improve myself. new line 0